Gordoburrito/gordoburrito/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi I’m Gordon a developer, designer, and artist
+## Hi I’m Gordon a developer 🧮, designer 🎨, and artist👾

 I make things and I have always made things.
 I studied art and visual communication at UC Berkeley.
 As an artist I constantly thought about how to effectively communicate the meaning in my work.
 I began to use my experience as an artist to communicate with users to solve their problems.